msh8261/selfdriver/README.md

 a CNN neural networks is trained based on data to adjust the steering angle.

 ## Preparing the tools <br>
-the required libraries need to be imported.
+libraries need to be imported.
 <br>
 socketio <br>
 eventlet <br>